 The scholarship process for all students begins with UWM’s general scholarship application.
 You will need to create a profile.
 Following the completion of the general application, you will be able to search for and apply to individual scholarships for which you may meet the criteria.

-Students are encouraged to complete the following sections of the UWM general scholarship application.
+Students are strongly encouraged to complete the following sections of the UWM general scholarship application.
 Even though they are not required by the Financial Aid Office, students will need to complete these sections to be considered for most College of Letters & Science scholarships.

 - Co-Curricular Activities